ibm-cloud-docs/codeengine/dockerfiletips.md

 ```
 {: codeblock}

 You see again the builder and runtime two-stage pattern.
 Also note that the updated sample uses a different port, `8080`.
 While this example works with any other port, `8080` is the default port for {{site.data.keyword.codeengineshort}} applications.
-In addition, by using the compiled build, all of the sources and tools that are installed in the `node_modules` are not included in the final container image, which reduces its size from 281 - 97 MB.
+In addition, by using the compiled build, all of the sources and tools that are installed in the `node_modules` are not included in the final container image, which reduces its size 281 - 97 MB.

 ## Running a container as non-root
 {: #container-non-root}

 Well-designed systems follow the principle of least privilege - an application or a user gets only those privileges that it requires to perform a specific action.
 In {{site.data.keyword.codeengineshort}}, you run an application server or some batch logic, which, in most cases, does not require administrative access to the system.
 Therefore, it must not run as root in its container.
 A good practice is to set up the container image with a defined user and to run as non-root.
-For example, based on our previous scenario:
+For example, based on our previous scenario,

 ```Dockerfile
 FROM node:12-alpine AS builder